BeaconEmbeddedWorks/beacon-manifests/README.md

 |---------------------------|-------------------------|
 |tag-link|release description|description, maybe a link to the GitHub Release?|

-## Deployment to public repo **Under Construction**
+## Deployment to the Public Repo

-When it's time to release a version to the [public repo](https://github.com/BeaconEmbeddedWorks/beacon-manifests-public), a script (to be developed) will run that edits the manifest file and removes the layers/projects that reside on internal servers.
+When it's time to release a version to the [public repo](https://github.com/BeaconEmbeddedWorks/beacon-manifests), a script (deploy.sh) will run that edits the manifest file and removes the layers/projects that reside on internal servers.
 The script then pushes and tags the edited file to the public repo.
-Branching schema for the public repo TBD as well as its README.
+Branching schema for the public repo simply maintain the initial three data of the master and dev branches.

+### Prerequisites
+Before you run the script, there should be a tag on the -master branch of the product that will be replicated to the public repo.
+You must have 'xmlstarlet' installed (apt install xmlstarlet)